-This skill should be used when the user asks to "write user stories", "define acceptance criteria", "prioritize features", or mentions "user story", "acceptance scenario", "Given When Then", "priority", "P1", "P2", or "P3".
+This skill MUST be invoked when the user says "write user stories", "define acceptance criteria", "prioritize features", "user story", "acceptance scenario", or "Given When Then".
+SHOULD also invoke when user mentions "priority", "P1", "P2", "P3", or "backlog".
 Produces prioritized user stories with independently testable acceptance scenarios.

 Select agents to install to: